|Munchkins at a glance History Temperament Appearance Care|

-Munchkins are playful, outgoing and it is said that they maintain their kitten-like personality well into adulthood.
+Munchkins are playful, outgoing and maintain their kitten-like personality well into adulthood.
 It is easy to train Munchkins to play fetch or walk on a harness.

 They are social, affectionate and get along well with people, including children and other animals and make a fantastic family pet.

 Despite their small stature, the Munchkin can run and jump, however due to their short legs they are unable to jump as high as other cats.
 They have a similar movement to ferrets.

 Munchkins require little in the way of care.